reyes2981/pytorch/docs/source/index.rst

   *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
-  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).
+  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given once released ahead of time).

   *Beta:*  Features are tagged as Beta because the API may change based on